 Impacts and comparisons of pruning and sanding on cranberry uprights and yield production

-In Spring 2003, 6 study beds were selected at one site in Rochester, MA and one site in South Carver, MA.
-The six treatments are: pruning + 0, 20, 40, or 60 lb/A nitrogen, sanding + 30 lb/A nitrogen, and no pruning + 30 lb/A nitrogen.
+In Spring 2003, 6 study beds were selected at a cranberry farm in Rochester, MA another farm in South Carver, MA.
+The six treatments were: pruning + 0, 20, 40, or 60 lb/A nitrogen, sanding + 30 lb/A nitrogen, and no pruning + 30 lb/A nitrogen.
 The sites received pruning and nitrogen treatments as proposed.
 However, the first South Carver site was abandoned in 2003 due to the grower’s management decision to renovate the section of cranberry bog (poison ivy infestation).
-Another site in South Carver was selected in 2004 and 5 of the 6 treatments were applied to both Rochester and the second South Carver site in 2004.
-The sanding treatment is planned for the winter 2004-05.
-Upright samples and fruit were collected and evaluated from both sites in 2004.
-Treatment effects must be interpreted carefully as one of the treatments has not yet been performed (sanding).
-Various treatment effects were noted in a few of the measured variables, but overall, no negative effects of pruning were noted.
-Treatment effects on yield were also variable, but overall, nitrogen had a minimal negative effect on yield.
-Pruning did not seem to adversely affect yield production.
+Another site in South Carver was selected in 2004 and 5 of the 6 treatments (all treatments except sanding) were applied to both the Rochester site (second year) and the second South Carver site (initial year) in 2004.
+The sanding treatment was planned for the winter 2004-05.
+However, the grower was unable to apply the sanding treatment.
+It was hoped that the sanding treatment would be applied during Winter 2005-06.
+Unfortunately, the grower was not able to apply the sanding treatment during the past winter.

 Demonstration beds were selected and monitored.